pshaddel/dgraph-dev/README.md

 - bundle typescript files in `src` folder
 - watch changes of `schema.graphql` on redeploy schema.
 - watch changes in `src` folder and run webpack to create javascript bundle.
+- show you docker container logs, this is because if you are using `console.log` in your lambda script you expect to see that log in here.

 ## Lambda Script
 I have used dgraph 21.03 for this project and this version needs external lambda container.
 You can checkout `docker-compose.yml` file to see the lambda container, also this address `dist/bundle.js` is mounted as a volume to this container.
 Instead of using `javascript` I used `typescript` because it was safer and you can check this [stackoverflow issue](https://stackoverflow.com/questions/12694530/what-is-typescript-and-why-would-i-use-it-in-place-of-javascript) to know more about differences.